Differential Galois groups, specializations and Matzat's conjecture: Applications of the specialization theorem

 We next treat the case of solving in algebraic extensions.

-\begin{cor} Assume that the differential equation $\de(y)=A y$ (over $K(x)$) does not have a basis of solutions consisting of algebraic functions, then the set of all $c\in\X(k)$ such that the differential equation $\de(y)=A^cy$ (over $k(x)$) has a basis consisting of algebraic functions, is contained in an ad$\times$Jac-closed subset of $\X(k)$. \end{cor} \begin{proof} This could be deduced directly from Corollary \ref{cor: algebraic relations preserved}.
-Alternatively, noting that a differential equation has a basis of algebraic solutions if and only if its differential Galois group is finite, this can be proved exactly like Corollary \ref{cor: Liouvillian solutions preserved} but replacing Proposition~\ref{prop: not solvable spreads out} with the following statement: With the notation of Subsection \ref{subsubsec: Families of non-solvable algebraic groups}, if $\G_{\overline{\xi}}$ is finite, then there exists a nonempty Zariski open subset $\U$ of $\X(k)$ such that $\G_c$ is finite for every $c\in \U$. \end{proof}

-\begin{rem} Again, if in the context of Corollary \ref{cor: algebraic solutions preserved}, the differential Galois group of $\de(y)=Ay$ (over $K(x)$) is connected, then we can make do with an ad-closed subset of $\X(k)$. \end{rem}
+\begin{cor} Assume that the differential equation $\de(y)=A y$ (over $k'(x)$) does not have a basis of solutions consisting of algebraic functions, then the set of all $c_0\in\X_0(k)$ such that the differential equation $\de(y)=A^{c_0}y$ (over $k(x)$) has a basis consisting of algebraic functions, is contained in an ad$\times$Jac-closed subset of $\X_0(k)$. \end{cor} \begin{proof} This could be deduced directly from Corollary \ref{cor: algebraic relations preserved}.
+Alternatively, noting that a differential equation has a basis of algebraic solutions if and only if its differential Galois group is finite, this can be proved exactly like Corollary \ref{cor: Liouvillian solutions preserved} but replacing Proposition~\ref{prop: not solvable spreads out} with the following statement: With the notation of Subsection \ref{subsubsec: Families of non-solvable algebraic groups}, if $\G_{\overline{\xi}}$ is finite, then there exists a nonempty Zariski open subset $\U$ of $\X(k)$ such that $\G_c$ is finite for every $c\in \U$. \end{proof} \begin{rem} Again, if in the context of Corollary \ref{cor: algebraic solutions preserved}, the differential Galois group of $\de(y)=Ay$ (over $K(x)$) is connected, then we can make do with an ad-closed subset of $\X_0(k)$. \end{rem}